 Lloyde High School's teachers and administrative staff are skilled in working with students at risk of dropping out of school.
 During staff meetings, school administrators, teachers, and counselors review student behavior and performance to develop strategies aimed at eliminating the barriers interfering with the learning process.
 Identified students may be referred to community agencies and resources for professional support and outreach services.
-A total of 49 dropouts were recorded for the 2010-11 school year.
+A total of 49 dropouts were recorded for the 2011-12 school year.

-In the following Dropout & Graduation Rates table, 2010-11 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
-Beginning with the graduation class of 2010, the California Department of Education developed Cohort Dropout and Cohort Graduate rate formulas, based on CALPADS' (California Longitudinal Pupil Achievement Data System) fouryear accumulation of student data, to more accurately determine dropout and graduation rates in California's schools.
+In the following Dropout & Graduation Rates table, 2011-12 data are most current information available since state certification/release dates for dropout data occur too late for inclusion in this report.
+Beginning with the graduation class of 2010, the California Department of Education developed Cohort Dropout and Cohort Graduate rate formulas, based on CALPADS' (California Longitudinal Pupil Achievement Data System) four-year accumulation of student data, to more accurately determine dropout and graduation rates in California's schools.
 The new calculations take many factors into consideration when identifying actual dropouts/graduates.
 Graduation rates include only graduates that earned their diplomas within a specific four-year period of time; graduation rates do not include students who, for a variety of reasons, took longer than four years to graduate.
-Since Lloyd High School is an ASAM school, individual rates are not calculated and the school receives district cohort rates.
 Detailed information about dropout rates and graduation rates can be found on the DataQuest web page at http://dq.cde.ca.gov/dataquest/.